-All tasks for the Aquatic Resources Study are complete and this final report has been developed in consultation with the Recreational and Visual Resources Resource Committee; the report is presented in Appendix D. Documentation of consultation with the Recreational and Visual Resources Committee is also included.
+All tasks for the Visual Resources Study are complete and this final report has been developed in consultation with the Recreational and Visual Resources Resource Committee.

+Documentation of consultation with the Recreational and Visual Resources Committee is also included in the final report.